 A particular feature of the Shenton camps are the photographic hides, which is where we took our photos of the Hippos and Carmine Bee Eaters.

 Also in Africa we strongly recommend a visit to see the Mountain Gorillas of Rwanda, which is a beautiful country and the site of the infamous genocide of 1994.
 Rwanda has realised that the Mountain Gorillas are worth more to them alive, as a source of income, than as a target for poachers.
 Fees for a Gorilla visit are high, but some of the money is used to benefit the local community.
 As a result the population of this critically endangered species is increasing, and their habitat at the top of the Virunga Mountains cannot be used for additional farmland.
-Former poachers are employed to demonstrate their skills as archers to tourists, so that they can make a living from gorillas without killing them.
+Former poachers are employed to demonstrate their skills as archers to tourists, and act as porters, so that they can make a living from gorillas without killing them.
 The grave of Dian Fossey (Gorillas in the Mist) who, ironically, opposed "Gorilla Tourism" can be visited nearby.

 The Masai Mara is well known as a safari destination, having been featured for a number of years in BBC's Big Cat Diaries.
 As a result the area can be a little overcrowded, particularly during the annual migration.
 We were lucky enough to be recommended the Kicheche camp, which is situated in a conservancy area, and consequently a little less crowded.
 Try to time your visit with the annual migration, which is an amazing spectacle.
 Kicheche has Massai guides, who are spectacularly capable of putting you in the right place at the right time.
+More recently we visited Entim Camp in the company of award winning fine art photographer David Lloyd.

 The images in our Japan gallery were taken, in early 2014, on the Winter Wonderland tour run by Martin Bailey, who is one of our favourite photographers.
 In addition to being a talented photographer Martin is a generous, but unobtrusive, teacher.
 We subscribe to his weekly podcasts which are well worth a listen.
 Highlights of the trip were the Snow Monkeys, who enjoy sitting in the natural jacuzzi, Red Crowned Cranes, Whooper Swans and Stellar Eagles taking fish thrown from the boat.
 Martin's other trips to Iceland and Namibia are on our bucket list.